THUDM/NaturalCodeBench/README.md

 {"_id": "NaturalCodeBench Problem ID", "response": "The response of model without prompt"}
 ```

-Place your JSONL files into the `result` directory according to the following directory structure.
+Place your JSONL files into the `results` directory according to the following directory structure.

 ```
 results/